ALBPROG/Flappy-Bird-Game/README.md

 # Flappy-Bird-Game

-This game is a clone created from me for the purpose to practice more in Swift 2.
+This game was created using Swift 2.
+Flappy bird was a very popular game that was released May 24, 2013.

 To create the game I used Xcode 7 and Swift 2